While most organisations make the quality of their products and services a top priority, there's always a chance of mistakes.

 - You or your employees work at client sites, on public property or within a client's home

-- Your business organises off-site events or activities that members of the public attend
+- Your business organises off-site events or activities attended by members of the public

 - You or your employees interact with third parties while working or providing services

-Once you have decided to purchase public/products liability cover, it is important to consider your level of indemnity.
+Once you have decided to purchase public and products liability insurance cover, it is important to consider your indemnity level.

-Choosing the right level of indemnity is important because this will determine whether or not your organisation is able to meet customers’ needs, maintain financial stability and protect their reputation in the event of a liability dispute.
+Choosing the right level of indemnity is important because this will determine whether or not your organisation can meet customers' needs, maintain financial stability and protect their reputation in the event of a liability dispute.

 Consider the following when selecting the level of indemnity for public liability:

 - What is the value of your premises?
-This includes if there are multiple locations being covered under one policy.
-This is important as more expensive properties or multiple premises will typically require higher indemnity limits.
+This includes if multiple locations are being covered under one policy.
+This is important as more expensive properties, or multiple premises, will typically require higher indemnity limits.

 - How many people are in the surrounding areas around your premises?
 Are you in a town or the middle of nowhere?
 How many people face the risk of harm on your organisation's premises such as customers or members of the public?
 For instance, a business that has a large number of customers on their property should consider higher indemnity limits.

-- What is the nature and the proximity of the area surrounding your organisation’s property?
+- What is the nature of the area surrounding your organisation's property?
+What is the proximity?

-- Does the nature of your organisation’s activities have the potential to cause harm?
+- Does the nature of your business activities have the potential to cause harm?

 - Does your business have any risk management programmes in place to protect against public liability claims?

-Meanwhile, for products liability indemnity limits, you should consider:
+Meanwhile, for your level of products liability, you should consider: